NicolasGlassey/python-calculator/README.md

 ## Contact

-* How to get in contact with you?
+* How do I get in contact with you?
 Discord, Trello, Issue?